stav/sirem/docs/FILTERING_GUIDE.md

 john s:new
 ```

-Finds contacts named "John" OR contacts with "new" status
+Finds contacts named "John" AND with "new" status

 **Tag + Role**: